Lexipol: Public reactions

 In 2018, Spokane settled a lawsuit for unlawful detention.
-According to the letter sent to Washington agencies by ACLU of Washington and Northwest Immigrant Rights Project, "Spokane’s Lexipol policy incorrectly authorized officers to seize individuals and extend detentions for purposes of investigating and aiding in potential civil immigration enforcement, unnecessarily exposing the City to liability".
+According to the letter sent to Washington agencies by the ACLU of Washington and the Northwest Immigrant Rights Project, "Spokane’s Lexipol policy incorrectly authorized officers to seize individuals and extend detentions for purposes of investigating and aiding in potential civil immigration enforcement, unnecessarily exposing the City to liability".

-After a white South Bend, Indiana police officer shot and killed Eric Logan, an African-American man, in June 2019, then-mayor Pete Buttigieg was drawn from his presidential campaign to focus on the emerging public reaction.
+After a white South Bend, Indiana, police officer shot and killed Eric Logan, an African-American man, in June 2019, then-mayor Pete Buttigieg was drawn from his presidential campaign to focus on the emerging public reaction.
 Body cameras were not turned on during Logan's death, based on South Bend's Lexipol policy manual.
 In an interview, Samuel Sinyangwe, a policy and data analyst focused on police reform, said "There were some shortcuts taken by the city of South Bend to write their policy that many cities across the country are taking but that, frankly, are not consistent with a commitment to ending police violence.
 What they did was they decided to contract with a private corporation called Lexipol to write the policy for them.
 Lexipol is a company that makes money selling policies to police departments."
 Bill McAuliffe, speaking for Lexipol, said "The whole philosophy of Lexipol policy content is we give them a solid foundation of well-written, legally researched and vetted policy.
 And then the agency needs to take it the next step and customize it to make sure that it's applicable, practical and functional for their organization's purposes."

 In 2020, the governor of New York required the state's police agencies to modernize their strategies and programs by April 2021.
 The mayor of Saranac Lake said the village's police chief had identified Lexipol as a solution.
 The mayor said, "given all the executive orders and new directives, we have got to step back, get some professional help, engage the public, and reformulate our policies and procedures.”

-Several departments in Ohio are rewriting their Lexipol policies in order to meet the certification standards of the Ohio Collaborative.
-In Peekskill, New York, when the police chief requested to hire Lexipol, a city council member opposed the request on the basis that Lexipol's policies prioritize avoiding discipline for violent police officers rather than increasing accountability, and said "We don’t need policies that decrease our settlement payout amounts, we need policies that will put the financial burden on the individuals causing the harm and stop holding taxpayers hostage to defending their abuse of power."
+Several departments in Ohio are rewriting their Lexipol policies to meet the certification standards of the Ohio Collaborative.
+In Peekskill, New York, when the police chief requested hiring Lexipol, a city council member opposed the request on the basis that Lexipol's policies prioritize avoiding discipline for violent police officers rather than increasing accountability, and said "We don’t need policies that decrease our settlement payout amounts, we need policies that will put the financial burden on the individuals causing the harm and stop holding taxpayers hostage to defending their abuse of power."

+On February 11, 2025, a group of hackers calling themself Puppygirl Hacker Polycule breached Lexipol in a hacktivist effort against police.
+The group published 8,500 of Lexipol's documents, including drafts and privatized policy, procedural, and training documents.
+Additionally, the group released customer information, including names, usernames, agency names, hashed passwords, physical addresses, email addresses, and phone numbers.
+The breach was published through Distributed Denial of Secrets.